JamesMcCarthy79/Home-Assistant-Config/config/packages/alarm_system/README.md

 <p align="left">This automation uses the to "triggered" alarm state to trigger the Xiaomi Gateway to start playing the siren sound.
 It also plays a TTS message over the in-house  system to let the intruder know the police have been notified.
 Lastly it will trigger the command_line switch which uses a python script that notifies my Android phone that Alarm has been triggered.</p>
 <h4 align="left">Stop Alarm Siren</h4>
 <p align="left">This automation uses the from "triggered" alarm state to trigger the Xiaomi Gateway to stop playing the siren sound.
 It also plays a TTS message over the in-house system to let us know the alarm has been deactivated.
 Lastly it will trigger the command_line switch which uses a python script that notifies my Android phone that Alarm has been deactivated.</p>
+<h4 align="left">Smoke Detection Alarm</h4>
+<p align="left">This automation is triggered if any of my smoke detectors have triggered to on and the smoke density is above a certain threshold to avoid it triggering every time, we burn some toast.
+It will provide a TTS message over the Alexa eco system I have as well as play alarm on both my Xiaomi Gateways, if the detection occurred upstairs it will also play over my media players I have for that area.
+If no one is home, it will send me a notification via push bullet.</p>
+<h4 align="left">Water Leak Detection Alarm</h4>
+<p align="left">This automation is triggered if any of my water leak detectors have triggered to on.
+It will provide a TTS message over the Alexa eco system I have as well as play alarm on both my Xiaomi Gateways, if the detection occurred upstairs it will also play over my media players I have for that area.
+If no one is home, it will send me a notification via push bullet.</p>
 <hr --- </hr>

 | Automations! | [Node-RED-Flow](https://github.com/JamesMcCarthy79/Home-Assistant-Config/tree/master/config/packages/alarm_system/Node-RED-Flow) | [YAML](https://github.com/JamesMcCarthy79/Home-Assistant-Config/blob/master/config/packages/alarm_system/alarm_system.yaml) |